Fati899/ethereum-private-key-attack/README.md

 # Ethereum Private Key Brute Force Attacker

-A simple, pure-python script to generate private keys and compare the resulting ETH addresses with a list of known values.
-Strength of each guess is measured by the number of leading hexadecimal digits that match (other digits may match, but we don't count those).
+A simple, pure-python package to generate private keys and compare the resulting ETH addresses with a list of known values.
+The Strength of each guess is measured by the number of leading hexadecimal digits that match (other digits may match, but we don't count those yet).

 While running, the script shows its guesses WarGames-style.
+The script also opens up a port for prometheus style metrics scraping.

 ## Usage